c00z/camp_post/README.md

 ## Future Development

-Allow admins to create and edit hackathon events.
-Automate team assignments equally based on students selected class.
-Add the ability for ideas to contain multimedia.
+-Allow admins to create and edit new campsite locations.

+-Plot map all locations.

+-Allow users to add images to their reviews.

+-Sort by top rated campsites.

+-Utilize APIs for weather and twitter.

 #Entity-Relationship Diagram
 <img src="http://i.imgur.com/Ob1HFL7.png" width="800">